amoghsawant17/Business_Insights_360/README.md

 ## Company’s background

-AltiQ Hardware is a company that has grown vastly in recent years, and opened business all over the globe.
+AltiQ Hardware is a company that has grown vastly in recent years across the globe.
 It is a company that sells, computers and computer accessories through three mediums/channel

 - Retailer
 - Direct
 - Wholesaler/ Distributor

-Recently the company has faced an unforeseen loss by opening a store in America based on surveys, intuition, and some Excel analysis also the company’s competitors has a handful of analytics team to perform analysis and make data-driven decision.
-So, the AltiQ hardware has no other option other than building its analytics team for data-driven insights and decisions in the future to survive better in the industry.
+Recently the company has faced an unforeseen loss by opening a store in America based on surveys, intuition, and some Excel analysis.
+Also, the company’s competitors have a handful of analytics teams to perform analysis and make data-driven decisions.
+So, the AltiQ hardware has no other option other than building its analytics team for data-driven insights and decisions for the sustainable growth of the company.

-Project kick-off session, where you should get clear of what and why this project is and all other questions you have with regards to the project
+A project kick-off session is held  to get a clear understanding of the project.

 ### Questions to ask before starting with the dashboard